Version 1.5.0 available!

 VOXplot's user interface is designed to be simple, robust, and reliable.
 A complete acoustic analysis of voice quality requires just a few clicks.

 VOXplot is multilingual.
 The user interface is available in three languages: English, German, Dutch.
-Valid analysis parameters are currently available for 11 languages: German, Dutch, Spanish, Japanese, Korean, Brazilian Portuguese, Malayalam, Kannada, Persian/Farsi, Italian (w/o ABI), and Finnish (w/o ABI).
+Valid analysis parameters are currently available for 12 languages: German, English, Dutch, Spanish, Japanese, Korean, Brazilian Portuguese, Malayalam, Kannada, Persian/Farsi, Finnish, and Italian.

 Standardized Analysis